Mural artístico na Fábrica Bhering na Zona Portuária do Rio

 ✔ Avoid empty streets

-Before organizing any tour of the center, read our updated guide:
+Before organizing any outings in the Downtown area, read our updated safety guide:

-Following these guidelines, the experience is usually smooth.
+Following these guidelines, the experience is usually smooth and relaxed.

-There are around 80 studios spread over five floors.
+There are about 80 studios spread across the five floors.

 • Handmade ceramics